 Foodies everywhere were hit hard by the recent death of literary editor and general gourmet Judith Jones.
 By publishing such cooking luminaries as Julia Child, Madhur Jaffrey, Edna Lewis, and Claudia Roden, she forever changed U.S. cuisine, expanding the country’s palette to match its unique diversity.
 (She also changed hearts by first publishing Anne Frank’s memoir in English.)
 In recent years, she wrote books of her own, each told through the irresistible lens of meals she’d made and savored; The Pleasures of Cooking for One is especially wonderful.
-But I also recommend these other terrific chef memoirs, all of which might never have come into being had Jones not taught us to prioritize eating joyously and consciously.
+But I also recommend these other terrific books, all of which might never have come into being had Jones not taught us to prioritize eating joyously and consciously.

 Julia Child with Alex Prud'homme